Touftoufe/Algo_GenBin/README.md

 # Algo_GenBin

-The hole project is here, working well, i will comment it later.
+The hole project is here, working well, with all the comments.

 # ALL THE FILES HAVE TO BE IN THE SAME FOLDER
 the file "result" is not used by the program